 Johnson's work as secretary continues a distinguished career in public service.
 As a three-term member of the Michigan House of Representatives from 1999 through 2004, she also served on the Veterans Affairs, Homeland Security, Education, Health Policy and Transportation Committees.

 During her time as a legislator, Johnson, a fiscal conservative, led investigations into the misappropriation of funds at the Oakland County Intermediate School District that resulted in the conviction of a public official and restored money earmarked for kids.

 In 2004, Johnson was the first woman ever elected to serve as Oakland County’s clerk/register of deeds.
 As clerk for the state’s second-largest county, she won 14 national awards for innovative services that saved money and promoted transparency and accountability.
 She doubled online services, put campaign finance records online and successfully changed laws to help families in foreclosure.
 In 2006, she was a nominee for lieutenant governor in Michigan.

 From 1988 to 1998, Secretary Johnson was a member of the Oakland County Board of Commissioners.
 As commissioner, she tackled such issues as putting prisoners to work and instituting countywide performance audits that provide accountability in government.

 A lifelong resident of northern Oakland County, Johnson is also a former small business owner.
 She is a graduate of Waterford Township High School and has an associate's degree from Oakland Community College, a bachelor's degree from Oakland University and a master's degree from Wayne State University, with honors.
-She lives in Holly with her husband, Don Nanney, a small-business owner, and their daughter, Emily.
+She lives in Holly with her daughter, Emily.